-Experient is the Official Housing Provider for the upcoming 2017 Philadelphia Marathon and will be managing the hotel reservations.
+Experient is the Official Housing Provider for the upcoming 2017 AACR Philadelphia Marathon and will be managing the hotel reservations.
 When you book in the official room block you are ensuring low rates and many additional benefits.
 Plus you can still earn points in your hotel membership/loyalty programs.

 Ability to waitlist online for extra nights needed at your preferred hotel